marcospgp/polygon-reducer/README.md

 since serializable classes are no longer scriptable objects, make them inherit the respective collection class so that intellisense is good and nice.

 In `this.costs = new SerializableSortedSet<Edge>(Costs.CostComparer());`, check if the comparison can be set at the Edge level instead of at the dictionary level.

+## TODOs ported from dead-drive repo

+Bugs:

+* (wontfix) Highlighting seams does not work correctly when the mesh is in a child object.

+TODOs:

+* Serialize the static `ExtendedMesh`es Dictionary in `PolygonReducer.cs`.
+Dictionaries can't be serialized directly with `[SerializeField]`, so has to be done some other way.
+This will avoid recalculating vertex collapse costs when entering play mode.
+Have to be careful and ensure it does not get too large.
+Clear it periodically?
+* Do not run a `Monitor` coroutine in builds.
+Perhaps not even in editor unless necessary.
+* Run in a separate thread?
+In a job?

+Marketing:

+* have free version that doesn't work with UVs, so only non textured meshes or triplanar
+* have free version that collapses up to 50% and does not have source code?
+* mention that it works on URP and HDRP
+* show side by side mesh with 3 lod levels, one of them being original
+* make a PSX game with any asset!
+* comparison screenshot with zoom in on vertices
+* mention supported unity versions
+* Supports all mesh data: UVs, normals, tangents, bones, skinned meshes, animations
+* Supports any number of submeshes